 In 1997, Jim says that he saw the decline in the typewriter business as the computer and laser printer industry grew in demand.
-“As the computer and laser printers got under $2,500, it really killed the typewriter as a word processing device.
-It just became a forms filling device and a niche market so we had to diversify our offerings, by selling and servicing items like printers, computers, fax machines, copiers, scanners, etc.”
+“As the computer and laser printers got under $2,500, it started to kill the typewriter as a word processing device.
+It just became a forms-filling device and a niche market so we had to diversify our offerings, by selling and servicing items like printers, computers, fax machines, copiers, scanners, etc.”

 As a result, he decided to try a different business model.

 “We were getting hammered online at that point.
-That was the time that internet retail, was really starting to come about.
+That was the time that internet retail was just starting to come about.
 So, I figured if you can't beat them, join them, and that’s when I bought Typewriters.com in 1997 for $4,000.
-I bought the URL, setup the website and started selling typewriters online.”
+I bought the URL, set up the website, and started selling typewriters online.”

 That was when business began to pick up.
-“I didn't really have any competition back then, so I kept our three technicians busy all day doing reconditioning work on IBM typewriters.
+“I didn't have much competition back then, so I kept our three technicians busy all day doing reconditioning work on IBM typewriters.
 Our online presence today continues to be just as successful as it was at that time.”

-According to Jim, the business started out with 100 typewriters and today carries just under 2,000 different typewriters, along with a wide-variety of supplies in its 6,000-square-foot-facility in Tucker, Ga.
-This extensive product selection includes: IBM, Nakajima and Brother typewriters, along with the full-line of General Ribbon Company (GRC) typewriter supplies that includes nylon ribbons, correctable ribbons and lift-off tapes, as well as printwheels for major brands like IBM, Nakajima and Brother.
+According to Jim, the business started with 100 typewriters and today carries just under 2,000 different typewriters, along with a wide variety of supplies in its 6,000-square-foot facility in Tucker, Ga.
+This extensive product selection includes IBM, Nakajima, and Brother typewriters, along with the full line of General Ribbon Company (GRC) typewriter supplies that include nylon ribbons, correctable ribbons, and lift-off tapes, as well as printwheels for major brands like IBM, Nakajima, and Brother.

 Today, you can find Jim, working alongside his trusted technicians, who have been with Typewriters.com for over 14 years.
-As far as his plans for the future, Jim says he may retire in seven years, when he turns 75, but may decide to stay on longer.
+As far as his plans for the future, Jim says he may retire in three years when he turns 75, but may decide to stay on longer.
 “I’ve enjoyed running successful small businesses and providing jobs for the people in our community over the years,” he concludes.